johnandersen777/johnandersen777.github.io/content/posts/gse1.md

 ### Flow

-- What do we want to do.
+- What do we want to do?
   - Query
   - Response workflow